Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 <version>1.0.0</version>
 ```

+### First build
-Maven is installed (according to the tutorial on the aforementioned page or embedded in the IDE)
+JDK and Maven are installed (according to the tutorial on the aforementioned page or embedded in the IDE)
 and the system path is set, the project is configured - let's build it.
 ```
 mvn clean package